Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Banks.
 While using the services of a bank is possible to send money to Honduras, the process, in all likelihood, would involve a transfer fee.
 Sending a bank-issued money order, check or draft via mail is also an option.

 - Non-banks.
 Non-banking businesses such as Western Union and MoneyGram let you send money to cash pickup locations in Honduras.
 Ones such as WorldRemit let you transfer funds to Honduran bank accounts.
-World First and OFX are both trusted partners of Finder.com and are offering Finder readers an exclusive deal of $0 in fees.
+OFX is a trusted partner of Finder.com and is offering Finder readers an exclusive deal of $0 in fees.

 - PayPal.
 If you and the recipient have PayPal accounts, you can use its services to send money to Honduras from the U.S. You don’t have to pay any fees to open a PayPal account and the process takes little time.